bambooforest/IntroDataScience_Spring_2022/5_data_visualization/README.md

 and cannot have “ragged rows.”
 If any row is lacking information for a particular column, a missing value (`NA`) is stored in that cell.

-Tabular data come in various formats and go by various names.
-Table.
+Tabular data come in various formats and go by various names, e.g.:

+-   Table
+-   Data set (if rectangular)
+-   Data frame (e.g., a data type in R)
+-   Data matrix
-Data set (if rectangular).
-Data frame.
-Data matrix.
-CSV plain text file.
+-   CSV plain text file
-Spreadsheet.
-Etc.
+-   Spreadsheet

 For most people working with small amounts of data, the data table is the fundamental unit of organization because it is both a way of